What does “yotei” mean in Japanese?

 Below are the new words used in the example sentence.

 - ashita – 明日 (あした) : a noun meaning ‘tomorrow’ in Japanese.
-This can also work as an adverb.
+This can also work as an adverb almost anywhere in a sentence.
+In the example, this works as an adverb at the beginning of the sentence to say “tomorrow” in Japanese.

 - ga – が : a case particle used to make the subject word or the object word in a sentence.
 In the example, this is used after “yotei” to make the subject in the sentence.

-- ari – あり : one conjugation of the verb, “aru”, which is used to express the existence of things.
-In the example, this is used to express the existence of “yotei”.
+- ari – あり : one conjugation of the verb, “aru”, which is used to say that something exists in Japanese.
+In the example, this is used to say that “yotei” exists.

 - masu – ます : an auxiliary verb used after a verb to make it polite.
 Probably, this is well known as a part of Japanese masu form.
 In the example, this is used after “ari” to make it sound polite.